taylordotfish/png-draw-data/README.md

 * Python ≥ 3.7
 * Python package: [Pillow]

 Run `pip3 install -r requirements.txt` to install the Python packages.
+You can also use `requirements.freeze.txt` instead to install specific versions of the dependencies that have been verified to work.

 [Pillow]: https://pypi.org/project/Pillow